 World Economic Forum cancels special annual meeting in Singapore

-SINGAPORE: The World Economic Forum's (WEF) Special Annual Meeting in Singapore has been cancelled, three months before it was scheduled to take place.
+SINGAPORE: The World Economic Forum's (WEF) Special Annual Meeting in Singapore has been cancelled, three months before it was scheduled to take place in August.

-The WEF announced this on Monday (May 17), citing global uncertainties caused by COVID-19.
+Announcing this on Monday (May 17), the WEF cited global uncertainties caused by COVID-19.

 "Regretfully, the tragic circumstances unfolding across geographies, an uncertain travel outlook, differing speeds of vaccination rollout and the uncertainty around new variants combine to make it impossible to realise a global meeting with business, government and civil society leaders from all over the world at the scale which was planned," said the WEF.